OperationBrokenWaterfall/materials/usabilityTestScript.md

   -	Before we begin, do you have any questions for us?

 ### The Test
 1. Open Quest - What is your initial reaction to the homepage?
-Is it clear what you need to input on this page, what what it is for?
+Is it clear what you need to input on this page?
 2. General Tasks - We'll ask you to do some of the following tasks, depending upon how much time we have together.
     * Find the three main pages of the application.
 Is the purpose of each page clear?
     * Find the images of the locations within the scavenger hunt.
 Do you have any idea where these pictures were taken?